Automated Mocking Using API Traffic: Speedscale's Story

 About the project

 We noticed the application of outdated testing practices to modern cloud infrastructure (eg. UI testing, manual testing, API test tools with no mocking).
-As the number of connections in distributed, containerized applications grew, the need for quality automation increases exponentially.
-As a result, the popularity of canary releases and blue green deployments have risen, but we believe this is due to a lack of robust quality automation alternatives.
+As the number of connections in distributed, containerized applications grew, the need for quality automation increased exponentially.
+As a result, the popularity of canary releases and blue-green deployments has risen, but we believe this is due to a lack of robust quality automation alternatives.canary releases and blue green deployments have risen, but we believe this is due to a lack of robust quality automation alternatives.

 Speedscale uses a transparent proxy to capture API transaction data from which to model robust API tests and realistic mocks of backend dependencies.
 Our traffic replay framework is capable of showing engineering teams complex headers, authentication tokens, message bodies, and associated metadata (with sensitive data redaction when necessary).
 In addition, the platform is able to automatically identify backend dependencies that are needed to operate your service, allowing new developers on old services to get up to speed quickly.
 This data is streamed to AWS S3 and filtered for test and mock scenario creation.
 These scenarios can then be replayed as part of validation test suites and integrated into CI or GitOps workflows.